iTwin/itwinjs-core/docs/bis/intro/physical-hierarchy-organization.md

 ### IFacility

 `IFacility` is a mixin class that represents a significant multi-disciplinary infrastructure Entity that corresponds well to user concepts.
-Buildings, bridges, tunnels, wharves, and towers are all examples of Entities that modeled with a `PhysicalElement` that includes the `IFacility` mixin.
+Buildings, bridges, tunnels, wharves, and towers are all examples of multi-discipline Entities that are modeled with a `PhysicalElement` that includes the `IFacility` mixin.

 `IFacility` `Models` are `Model`s that break down `IFacility` Elements.
 These `Model`s are usually referred to by their more-specific `Element` types (e.g. `Building` `Model`s are `Model`s that break down `Building` `Elements`.).